 We have a show!
 Congratulations to The Lord Denney’s Players and all those students, faculty and staff members recently cast in the upcoming production of Sir John Falstaff and the Merry Wives of Windsor.

 For this series, we reach out to a member of the department who has a very particular obsession and ask them to share it with the world.
-In this edition, Associate Professor Leslie Lockett shares her fascination with the history of cheesemaking.
+In this edition, Lecturer Karen Bruce shares her fascination with crosswords.

 During the winter of 2013 in Toronto, Suzannah Showler sifts through streaming channels for a less-than-intellectually-stimulating TV show as her feverish mind and flu-stricken body recoup.
 That TV show?
 The Bachelor. that fairy-tale game show embedded with jealousy, scandal, playfulness and, most important, love.